Frank Ferrer: The Compulsions (2004–present)

-Guns N' Roses (2006–present)
+Guns N' Roses (2006–2025)

 In July 2006, Frank Ferrer joined Guns N' Roses during their European Tour to replace Bryan "Brain" Mantia, who had returned to the United States when his wife had a child.
 Tommy Stinson and Richard Fortus, whom Ferrer had both recorded with in the past, reached out to Ferrer to fill the drum position.
 Ferrer played his first show with the band on June 24, 2006, in Dessel, Belgium at Graspop Metal Meeting.
 Initially expected to be just a touring drummer filling in for 2 weeks, Ferrer became the official drummer in October 2006.
 He contributes drums to the tracks "Chinese Democracy", "Better", "If the World", "There Was a Time" and "I.R.S." on the album Chinese Democracy.

-Ferrer toured with the group through the end of the Chinese Democracy Tour, as well as the Up Close and Personal Tour & Appetite for Democracy Tour.
+Ferrer toured with the group through the end of the Chinese Democracy Tour, as well as the Up Close and Personal Tour & Appetite for Democracy.
 He appears in the live video release Appetite for Democracy 3D.

 He took part in the reunion Not in This Lifetime...
-Tour, featuring classic-era members Slash and Duff McKagan, which circled the world from 2016-2019.
+Tour, featuring classic-era members Slash and Duff McKagan, which circled the world from 2016 to 2019.
 He has continued to tour with them since.
+On March 19, 2025, the band announced via social media Ferrer would be departing the band amicably.